generalconsensus/gie-test/public/sites/all/themes/gesso_microsites/README.md

 ## Installation

-1. Place the Gesso theme in your site’s theme directory.
+1. Place the gesso theme in your site’s theme directory.
     (e.g., sites/all/themes/gesso) Read documentation on
     [installing themes](https://drupal.org/getting-started/install-contrib/themes)
     for more information.

-2. Because Gesso is a starter theme, it is not meant to be used directly.
+2. Because gesso is a starter theme, it is not meant to be used directly.
-    Instead, you should rename the Gesso directory or copy its contents to a new custom theme directory.
+    Instead, you should rename the gesso_microsites directory or copy its contents to a new custom theme directory.

     The easiest way to accomplish this is to use [Drush](https://github.com/drush-ops/drush).
-    Type `drush gesso --help` for more information.
+    Type `drush gesso_microsites --help` for more information.

-    If you can’t use Drush, then manually replace all instances of 'gesso' within this directory with a machine-readable name of your choice, including folder names, filenames, and all occurences within files.
+    If you can’t use Drush, then manually replace all instances of 'gesso_microsites' within this directory with a machine-readable name of your choice, including folder names, filenames, and all occurences within files.
 This custom name must start with a letter and may only contain lowercase letters, numbers,